CyberFlameGO/svnpython/Doc/library/email.generator.rst

 result in changes to the :class:`~email.message.Message` object as defaults are filled in.

+:class:`bytes` output can be generated using the :class:`BytesGenerator` class.
+If the message object structure contains non-ASCII bytes, this generator's :meth:`~BytesGenerator.flatten` method will emit the original bytes.
+Parsing a binary message and then flattening it with :class:`BytesGenerator` should be idempotent for standards compliant messages.

 Here are the public methods of the :class:`Generator` class, imported from the :mod:`email.generator` module:

-.. class:: Generator(outfp[, mangle_from_[, maxheaderlen]])
+.. class:: Generator(outfp, mangle_from_=True, maxheaderlen=78)

-   The constructor for the :class:`Generator` class takes a file-like object called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file in a Python extended print statement.
+   The constructor for the :class:`Generator` class takes a :term:`file-like object` called *outfp* for an argument.  *outfp* must support the :meth:`write` method and be usable as the output file for the :func:`print` function.

    Optional *mangle_from_* is a flag that, when ``True``, puts a ``>`` character in front of any line in the body that starts exactly as ``From``, i.e. ``From``